Matter of Britain: Arthurian legend

-The advanced manifestation of Arthurian romance in its cyclical prose forms, beginning in the 13th century (i.e. Lancelot-Grail, Post-Vulgate, Malory's compilation), contains two interlocking threads.
-One concerns Arthur's kingdom of Logres and his court of Camelot, usually envisioned as a doomed utopia of chivalric virtue, undone by the fatal flaws of the heroes like Arthur, Gawain, and Lancelot, and their moral and spiritual failures.
-The other concerns the history of the Grail, or at very least (Malory) of the grand quests of the various knights to achieve it: some succeed (Galahad, Perceval) while others fail.
-Many of these and other key or iconic motifs and elements (e.g. the Grail, Camelot, Excalibur, Merlin, or the romance of Lancelot and Guinevere) have been first either introduced or modified and popularised by French poets Chrétien de Troyes (often drawing on Celtic sources) and Robert de Boron.
+The advanced manifestation of Arthurian romance in its cyclical prose forms began in the early 13th century with the Vulgate (Lancelot-Grail) Cycle, a long collection of often interlacing episodes spanning the entire time of Arthur and even beyond.
+It contains two major threads.
+One of these concerns Arthur's kingdom of Logres and his court of Camelot, envisioned as a doomed utopia of chivalric virtue, undone by the fatal flaws of the heroes like Arthur, Gawain, and Lancelot, and their moral and spiritual failures.
+The other concerns the history of the Grail and the grand quest of the various knights to achieve it: some succeed (Galahad, Perceval, Bors) while others fail.
+These and many other key or iconic motifs and elements (e.g. the Grail, Camelot, Excalibur, Merlin, or the romance of Lancelot and Guinevere) have been first either introduced or modified and popularised by the works of two French poets, Chrétien de Troyes (often drawing on Celtic sources) and Robert de Boron.
+The Vulgate Cycle was followed by a revision known as the Post-Vulgate Cycle, as well as many other works based on it.

-Once an enormously popular subject, the interest in the Arthurian legend largely waned by the end of the Middle Ages, albeit continuing in England and through the Italian Renaissance and the French Renaissance.
-By the 17th century it would be still considerably holding out only in England and to some degree in France, before fading away there too.
-The 19th-century Romanticist revival brought it back to the modern era, first in the Victorian Britain and then around the world.
+An English-language quasi-canon of the Arthurian romance tradition, based on the French prose cycles and some other works, was eventually established by Thomas Malory in his 15th-century compilation Le Morte d'Arthur that continues to be highly influential today.
+Once an enormously popular subject, the interest in the Arthurian legend largely waned by the end of the Middle Ages, albeit continuing in England as well as through the Italian Renaissance and the French Renaissance.
+By the 17th century, it would be still considerably holding out only in England and to some degree in France, before fading away there too.
+The 19th-century Romanticist revival brought it back to the modern era primarily in the form of Malory's telling, first in the Victorian Britain and then around the world.